-Your answers to these questions (and others like them) will build the core of your brand.
+Your answers to these questions (and others like them) will build your brand’s core.

-So, take the time to think – really think – about your brand from the start.
+So, take the time to think – think – about your brand from the start.
 Trucking is a competitive industry.
-And, it’s the trucking companies with clear, authentic brands that survive and thrive.
+And it’s the trucking companies with clear, authentic brands that survive and thrive.

 Important branding elements for a trucking company include: